mrc-ide/mintr/inst/schema/spec.md

 # Graphs

+## GET /graphs/impact/
-## GET /graphs/:tab-name/
+## GET /graphs/cost/
-Returns an array of graph metadata objects for the named tab.
+Returns an array of graph metadata objects for impact/cost graphs respectively.
 Each graph metadata object must have:
 * an id
 * a plotly layout object
 * a data object containing all the plotly metadata for the data series as well as the columns defining the series